Loading...

 Publications

 We publish our research work in the most prestigious human-computer interaction and accessibility venues including CHI, UIST, and ASSETS.
-Eight of our articles have been honored with awards.
+Nine of our articles have been honored with awards.

 A user is wearing a smartwatch in front of water running down a sink.
 The smartwatch displays the identified sound as 'water running' with a classification confidence of 83%.